Field-Robotics-Lab/glider_hybrid_whoi/README.md

 # glider_hybrid_whoi

-Modifying UUV Simulator's eca_a9 and uuv_gazebo_plugin for Hybrid Gliders
+Modifying UUV Simulator's eca_a9 and uuv_gazebo_plugin for Hybrid Gliders with Buyoncy engine, Slinding mesh, and Propellers

 ```bash